David Dodd: Value investing

 Value Investors see securities as either priced correctly, under-priced, or over-priced.
 In contrast, MPT proponents insist that, by definition under the efficient-market hypothesis, a realized price of a stock is the correct price.
 Value investor purists reject the usefulness of capital asset pricing model (CAPM), in part, because it wrongly extrapolates historical volatility as a proxy for risk.
 For example, if equity prices of a company fell 75%, assuming the underlying fundamentals of the company were solid, an MPT practitioner would view it as volatile (risky); whereas, a value investor would determine whether it was undervalued, and if so, buy it, reasoning that the resulting downward risk is less than before.
 Therefore, value investors see MPT metrics—such as standard deviation, beta (relative standard deviation), alpha (excess return), and the Sharpe ratio (risk adjusted return)—as inadequate and even misleading.

 Columbia resisted de-emphasizing Value Investing during the throes of the MPT renaissance, but the appeal of MPT seemed to be part of a larger movement, thrusting finance aspects of business education into higher echelons of academia.
 During about a 25-year period (1965–90), published research and articles in leading journals of the value ilk were few.
 Warren Buffett once commented, "You couldn't advance in a finance department in this country unless you taught that the world was flat."
 Shortly after the death of David Dodd in 1988, Bruce Greenwald, a star professor at CBS, took a keen interest in Value Investing.
 He found the overwhelming success of Value investors difficult to dismiss.
 At the same time, reliable data that fortified Value Investing was solidifying, while MPT was showing some flaws.
 Professor Greenwald invigorated the academic aspects of what many in ivory towers erstwhile treated as a vocational discipline.

 MPT pundits argue that the Warren Buffett's long-term record is a statistical three- to five-sigma event—that is, his success is probable, but not replicable with certainty.

 Yet the success of numerous other investment funds and practitioners who applied value investing theories weakened assertions attributing success to chance.
 Because Value Investing rejects MPT and its use of sophisticated statistics, there's irony when MPT theorists attribute its success to tails of standard deviation.
 Bruce Greenwald overhauled and relaunched the Value Investing curriculum at Columbia in the spring of 1994.
 Today, Value Investing enjoys broad appeal among academicians and investors around the world.
 Professor Greenwald is the Robert Heilbrunn Professor of Finance and Asset Management at Columbia University's Graduate School of Business.

 Personal life

-On August 9, 1924, he married Elsie Marguerite Firor (b.
-Mar 22, 1898 — d.
-22 June 2001).
+On August 9, 1924, he married Elsie Marguerite Firor (Mar 22, 1898 – 22 June 2001).

 David Dodd died September 18, 1988, aged 93, of respiratory failure at Maine Medical Center, Portland, Maine.
 At the time he was living on Chebeague Island, Maine in Casco Bay.
 His daughter, Barbara Dodd Anderson (1932–2010) lived in Northern California and was a benefactor of the Heilbrunn Center for Graham and Dodd Investing.